LyssnaGet paid to test

 The exploring phase takes the data from discovery and dives deeper into the nuances of user behavior.

-This is the phase where researchers actively engage with users to gather both qualitative and quantitative data that offer a richer understanding of users' motivations, needs, and pain points.
+This is the phase where researchers actively engage with users to gather data—often blending approaches from quantitative vs qualitative research to gain a richer understanding of users' motivations, needs, and pain points.
+If you're looking to expand your toolkit, these 8 types of qualitative research can help uncover deeper user insights.

-Common methods used during this phase include user interviews, surveys, ethnographic studies, and observational research.
+Common methods used during this phase include user interviews, ethnographic studies, observational research, and surveys, a widely used type of quantitative research that helps gather measurable data at scale.

 The goal here is to gather a detailed picture of the user experience, identifying patterns and pain points that can drive design decisions.